 The historic water clock

-The only traces of this ingenious medieval device, installed in 1357, are 13 wooden beams that protrude from the wall above street level.
-Each of them contained a copper bowl into which a metal ball was dropped from the window above to sound the hour.
-The clockwork was inside the building, powered and regulated by a water cistern that emptied at a regular rate.
-The clock was built at the same time as the Bou Inania Medersa across the street to keep track of the correct prayer times.
+The only traces of this ingenious medieval device, installed in 1357, are 13 wooden beams protruding from the wall above street level.
+Each contained a copper bowl into which a metal ball was dropped from the window above to strike the hour.
+The clockwork was located inside the building, powered and regulated by a water cistern that emptied at a regular rate.
+The clock was built at the same time as the Bou Inania Medersa, across the street, to keep track of the correct prayer times.

 Souk el Henna

 One of the oldest markets in the medina and also one of the most pleasant, this souk is dominated by a graceful plane tree amid stalls selling pottery and traditional cosmetics, including henna.
-It’s a good place to come if you want to be told about the fascinating array of natural products that Moroccans commonly use – the vendors are friendly and don’t hassle you.
+This is a good place to come if you want to hear about the fascinating array of natural products commonly used by Moroccans—the vendors are friendly and don't hassle you.
 The now-defunct mohtassib (price controller) had his office here, and you can still see his large scales.

-At the far end of the square is the restored Maristane de Sidi Frej, a former psychiatric hospital built by the Marinids in the 13th century.
+At the far end of the square stands the restored Maristane de Sidi Frej, a former psychiatric hospital built by the Marinids in the 13th century.
 The 15th-century Andalusian scholar and diplomat Leo Africanus, who wrote A Description of Africa in 1526, worked here in his youth.
-Today it is a small kissaria (covered market).
+Today, it is a small kissaria (covered market).

 Zaouia of Moulay Idriss II

-Although it is housed in a mosque closed to non-Muslims, the tomb of the founder of Fez (died 828) is considered the spiritual heart of the city and is the most visited place.
-It is also an important landmark and worth discovering, if only to see the huge wooden entrance doors and the profusion of columns and carpets visible from the street.
+Although it is located in a mosque closed to non-Muslims, the tomb of the founder of Fez (died in 828) is considered the spiritual heart of the city and is the most visited place.
+It is also an important landmark worth discovering, if only to see the immense wooden entrance doors and the profusion of columns and carpets visible from the street.
 The current structure dates from 1308; a 17th-century extension added its pyramidal green roof and the tallest minaret in the medina.

-You can tell you're getting close when the aisles are crossed by head-high wooden beams - a way, it is said, to block beasts and force everyone to approach on foot.
-Inside, the sultan's tomb is wrapped in an elaborate embroidered cloth that is replaced each year during the moussem.
+You can tell you're getting closer when the aisles are crossed by head-high wooden beams—a way, it's said, to keep animals in and force everyone to approach on foot.
+Inside, the sultan's tomb is wrapped in an elaborate embroidered cloth that is replaced every year during the moussem.

 Al Batha Museum

 This 19th-century palace has been a museum since 1915.
-The collection focuses on traditional Moroccan arts and crafts salvaged from the ruined properties of the medina, including fine examples of wood carving, zellige tiles and tadelakt (waterproof limestone plaster).
-But the real highlight is the Fez pottery, which is nearly seven centuries old and features the city’s signature cobalt-blue patterns, using a technique developed in the 10th century.
+The collection focuses on traditional Moroccan arts and crafts salvaged from the ruined properties of the medina, including fine examples of wood carving, zellige tiling, and tadelakt (waterproof limestone plaster).
+But the real highlight is the nearly seven-century-old Fez pottery, which features the city's signature cobalt-blue patterns, using a technique developed in the 10th century.

-The museum also houses beautiful Fassi embroidery, colorful Berber carpets and ancient instruments.
+The museum also houses beautiful Fassi embroidery, colorful Berber rugs, and antique instruments.
 The Andalusian-style garden offers a respite from the hustle and bustle of the medina.

 Glaoui Palace

-This is a slightly odd opportunity to visit someone’s home and personal art gallery, which also happens to be a deeply dilapidated 18th-century palace built by a pasha of Marrakech.
+This is a slightly odd opportunity to visit someone's home and personal art gallery, which also happens to be a deeply dilapidated 18th-century palace built by a pasha of Marrakech.
 The main courtyard, with its double salons, is the height of Andalusian style and includes a well-preserved early 20th-century bathroom, still in use today.
-Pass through the enormous kitchen with its gigantic saucepans to reach the small harem courtyard at the back.
-The obsessive pointillist paintings of the concierge Abdelkhader fill a large salon, but without renovation and maintenance the palace is in peril in its final years.
+Pass through the enormous kitchen with gigantic saucepans to reach the small harem courtyard at the back.
+The obsessive pointillist paintings of concierge Abdelkhader fill a large salon, but due to lack of renovation and maintenance, the palace is in peril in its final years.